OneIdentity/SafeguardAutomation/RDP Applications/README.md

 ### Getting Started

+Read the [Background](#Background) below, then

 :arrow_forward: *Try out the basic [RDP application configuration tutorial](Tutorial).*

-After you are familiar with the basic tutorial, the following will be helpful to create your own RDP application launching scenario.
+After you are familiar with the basic tutorial, the following resources will be helpful to create your own RDP application launching scenario.

 - [Use or customize an AutoIt script](AutoIt)
 - [Use web form automation via Go chromedp](Go%20chromedp)